ppernias/scolaia-builder/specifications.md

 - **CORS configuration** to restrict API access to trusted origins

-# User Flow Documentation – ADLBuilder
+# User Flow Documentation – ADLMaker

 ## Overview

-This document outlines the core user experience in ADLBuilder, from account creation to assistant definition, editing, validation, and export.
+This document outlines the core user experience in ADLMaker, from account creation to assistant definition, editing, validation, and export.
 The platform is designed for educators and AI practitioners to easily construct, reuse, and refine YAML-based assistant definitions through a structured and intuitive interface.

 ---